 Looking for a more decadent/dessert like option?

 Try drizzling the bars with melted chocolate for a fun spin.
+Kind of like these vegan flapjacks.
 Or, you could even dip half the bar in chocolate to mimic lots of the protein bars out there.

 Whether you’re making these for your kids lunchbox, your husband’s (who could also arguably be considered another kid…) or for yourself, there’s no doubting the deliciousness of this healthy snack.